Electroshockist/Skitscape/README.txt

 	To remove 3D models,
 		go to assets>minecraft and delete/rename models or delete/rename specfic models in the subfolders

+	To enable netherbrick 3D model
+		go to assets>minecraft>models>block and remove the first underscore(_) from _nether_bricks.json This will cause lag in the nether.
+Beware.

 	To change a texture to one of the alternate ones just delete or rename the current texture and remove "_alt" from the end of the textures
 		List of all alternate textures: